NYounggg/2x2_solver/README.md

 # 2x2_solver
 AI project/experiment for solving a 2x2 puzzle cube

-When running the notebook file, enter moves one at a time to turn the cube.
+When running the proj.ipynb notebook file, enter moves one at a time to turn the cube.
 Moves can be upper or lower case, and can contain an optional modifier at the end to denote degrees turned.

 ![cube](https://user-images.githubusercontent.com/71022019/156902906-60e1825d-ed9a-47e1-8ff1-cadd22c313a3.png)